fhcrc/prepdrm/README.md

 ## Running

-The `provisioning/` directory contains Ansible roles for installing all required dependencies - look there for details.
+The `provisioning/` directory contains [Ansible](http://www.ansible.com) scripts for installing all required dependencies and data - look there for details.

 Alternatively, use one of these options: